 ProXalt® is a global leader in providing cost effective and reliable, management training in the industry.
-ProXalt® is a Registered Education Provider (R.E.P) for the Project Management Institute (PMI)® since 2006 (R.E.P Id 2697).
-ProXalt® has been reviewed and approved as a provider of project management training by the Project Management Institute (PMI)®.
-As a PMI Registered Education Provider (R.E.P), ProXalt® has agreed to abide by PMI-established quality assurance criteria.
+ProXalt® is a member for the Project Management Institute (PMI)® since 2006 and is an Authorized Training Partner (ATP) for the Project Management Institute (PMI)®.
+ProXalt® has been reviewed and approved as a provider of the project management training by the PMI®.
+As a PMI Authorized Training Partner (ATP), ProXalt® has agreed to abide by PMI-established quality assurance criteria.

 Upon Completion of this course, ProXalt® will provide a course completion certificate to the PMP® aspirant.
 This certificate can be used towards submitting Project Management Professional (PMP)® Exam Application to the PMI® for the PMP® application approval.

 Apart from course completion certificate you will also learn and gain knowledge in:

 |Education Requirements||Option – 1 A high school diploma, or an associate’s degree or global equivalent||Option – 2

 |Hours of formal Project Management Education**||35 hours of project management education/training or CAPM® Certification||35 hours of project management education/training or CAPM® Certification|